perl11/cperl/STATUS.md

   a few method calls and clashes with string concat.
 A disruptive design decision, which probably cannot be backported.
-Chip has a perl6-like patch which changes `.` to `~` for string concat also, but this doesn't accept valid perl5 syntax then. a blocker.
+Chip has a perl6-like patch which changes `.` to `~` for string concat also, but this doesn't accept valid perl5 syntax then.
+A blocker.

 ## A bit more work is needed for